Realms live within a realm chain. It is essentially a prioritized list of

 order, they will be processed in

-authenticate the request one realm at a time.
+try to authenticate the request one realm at a time.

 Once one of the realms successfully authenticates the request, the authentication